google/santa/Docs/details/events.md

 	Path: /Applications/Keynote.app/Contents/XPCServices/com.apple.iWork.ExternalResourceAccessor.xpc/Contents/MacOS/com.apple.iWork.ExternalResourceAccessor
 ```

 Bundle events provide a mechanism to generate and upload events for all the executable Mach-O binaries within a bundle.
-To enable bundle event generation a configuration must be set in the preflight sync stage on the sync-server.
-Once set the sync-server can then use the bundle events to drive a better user experience.
+To enable bundle event generation a configuration must be set in the preflight sync stage on the sync server.
+Once set the sync server can then use the bundle events to drive a better user experience.

 Bundle events can be differentiated by a the addition of these fields: